lessw2020/Ranger21/README.md

 5 - Lookahead may be brought forward - unclear how much it may help with the new MadGrad core, which already leverages dual averaging, but will probably include as a testable param.

-6 - ??
-Some discussion of having Adam core present as well so that one could quickly test with both Madgrad and Adam (or AdamP) with the flip of a param.
+6 - <b>Feature implementation in progress - dual optimization engines </b> - Will have Adam and Madgrad core present as well so that one could quickly test with both Madgrad and Adam (or AdamP) with the flip of a param.

 If you have ideas/feedback, feel free to open an issue.